rencreations/atlas/docs/architecture.md

 ## Rollout checklist

 If you touch this area, run the checks listed below and watch the dashboard for the first hour after deploy.

+## Backward compatibility

+Keep these values in sync across environments.
+Drift here has caused staging-only failures that were hard to reproduce later.

+If you touch this area, run the checks listed below and watch the dashboard for the first hour after deploy.